UnderNotic/minimal-mistakes/_posts/2018-03-12-real-life-testing-with-TestCafe.md

 ## Technology is here
 If You'r using travici for integration testing You can setup it easily to run testcafe with browser of your choice provided by saucelabs.
-Pretty neat tutorial exaplaining it in details [here]( http://devexpress.github.io/testcafe/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.html
+Pretty neat tutorial exaplaining it in details [here.]( http://devexpress.github.io/testcafe/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.html
-).
+){:target="_blank"}

 Cheers, for fully working example You can check mentioned readery [github repo](https://github.com/UnderNotic/readery).